 The issue becomes more complicated with respect to children born to unmarried parents.
 The child is entitled to recover damages based upon the wrongful death of his or her mother, but he or she may only recover damages based upon the wrongful death of his or her father if the father formally recognized the child and was required to contribute support for the child.

-The Lake Worth personal injury attorneys at Gonzalez & Cartwright will fight to help you recover the full amount of damages permitted under Florida law, which allows recovery for damages such as:
+The South Florida wrongful death lawyers at Gonzalez & Cartwright will fight to help you recover the full amount of damages permitted under Florida law, which allows recovery for damages such as:

 - The value of support and services that the deceased individual provided to the family member.